To view LCCC credit course descriptions by department, please select your area of interest below:

 Course will present the history of radiology, preparation for clinical education, basic radiation production and protection, and communication with various client populations.
 Also an introduction to primary exposure factors, image production, processing, legal issues, ethics and radiographic equipment will be presented.
 Prerequisite: One year of high school algebra and one year of a high school laboratory science, both with a grade of C" or better.

 Prerequisite: One year of high school algebra (Compass test) and one year of a high school laboratory science both with a grade of C or better.
-Concurrent: RDTC 114, MTHM 151 or MTHM121, BIOG 121, ALHN 112, ALHN 113.
+Concurrent: RDTC 114, MTHM 151, BIOG 121, ALHN 112, ALHN 113.

 RDTC 114 - RADIOGRAPHIC PROCEDURES I 4(21)